Secondary Prevention of Acute Coronary Syndrome (ACS):

 ACS is a complication of coronary heart disease, which is the leading cause of death in the U.S. and one of the most prevalent non-communicable diseases in the world.
 ACS occurs when a blood clot blocks a coronary artery, reducing blood supply to the heart.
-This disruption of blood flow can be the direct cause of a myocardial infarction, or cause unstable angina indicating that a myocardial infarction may soon occur.
+This disruption of blood flow can directly cause a heart attack, or cause severe pain in the chest (unstable angina) indicating that a heart attack may soon occur.

 About ATLAS ACS 2-TIMI 51

-The ATLAS ACS 2-TIMI 51 (Anti-Xa Therapy to Lower cardiovascular events in Addition to aspirin with/without thienopyridine therapy in Subjects with Acute Coronary Syndrome) study was designed to test the efficacy of rivaroxaban, in combination with standard antiplatelet therapy, compared to placebo in preventing cardiovascular death, myocardial infarction or stroke in patients with ACS.
+The ATLAS ACS 2-TIMI 51 (Anti-Xa Therapy to Lower cardiovascular events in Addition to aspirin with/without thienopyridine therapy in Subjects with Acute Coronary Syndrome) study was designed to test the efficacy of rivaroxaban compared to placebo in preventing cardiovascular death, myocardial infarction and stroke in patients with ACS.
 Patients were given standard antiplatelet therapy plus rivaroxaban dosed at 2.5 mg or 5 mg BID, or a placebo.
 Of the 15,526 patients randomized into the study, 93% received aspirin and thienopyridine in addition to rivaroxaban or placebo, and the balance were treated with aspirin plus rivaroxaban or placebo.

-The double blind, randomized, placebo-controlled study was coordinated by the TIMI Study Group and Brigham and Women's Hospital and Harvard Medical School, Boston, U.S., and was funded and led by Bayer HealthCare and Janssen Research & Development, LLC.
+The double blind, randomized, placebo-controlled study was coordinated by the TIMI Study Group and Brigham and Women’s Hospital and Harvard Medical School, and was funded and led by Bayer HealthCare and Johnson & Johnson Pharmaceutical Research & Development, L.L.C.

 About Rivaroxaban (Xarelto)

-Rivaroxaban is an oral anticoagulant that was discovered in Bayer HealthCare's Wuppertal laboratories in Germany, and is being jointly developed by Bayer HealthCare and Janssen Research & Development, LLC.
+Rivaroxaban is an oral anticoagulant that was discovered in Bayer HealthCare’s Wuppertal laboratories in Germany, and is being jointly developed by Bayer HealthCare and Johnson & Johnson Pharmaceutical Research & Development, L.L.C.
 It has a rapid onset of action with a predictable dose response and high bioavailability, no requirement for routine coagulation monitoring, and a limited potential for food and drug interactions.

 Rivaroxaban is marketed under the brand name Xarelto for VTE prevention in adult patients following elective hip or knee replacement surgery, and it is the only oral anticoagulant that has consistently demonstrated superior efficacy over enoxaparin in this indication.
-Rivaroxaban is approved in more than 120 countries worldwide and is marketed outside the U.S. by Bayer HealthCare in this indication.
-On December 9, 2011, Xarelto received further marketing approval in the EU for the prevention of stroke and systemic embolism in patients with atrial fibrillation, as well as for the treatment of deep vein thrombosis (DVT) and the prevention of recurrent DVT and pulmonary embolism following an acute DVT in adult patients.
+Rivaroxaban is approved in more than 110 countries worldwide and marketed outside the U.S. by Bayer HealthCare in this indication.

 In the U.S., where rivaroxaban has been available since July 2011 for VTE prevention in adult patients following elective hip or knee replacement surgery, Janssen Pharmaceuticals, Inc. (a Johnson & Johnson Company) holds marketing rights.
 The Bayer HealthCare sales force is supporting Janssen Pharmaceuticals, Inc. in designated hospital accounts.
-On November 4, 2011, Xarelto received further marketing approval in the U.S. to reduce the risk of stroke and systemic embolism in patients with nonvalvular Atrial Fibrillation.
+On November 5, Xarelto received further marketing approval in the U.S. for the prevention of stroke in patients with Atrial Fibrillation.

 To learn more about thrombosis, please visit www.thrombosisadviser.com.